Web Analytics

 Is it wrong to take a bet?

-Solving a riddle can be a lot of fun, and it is good when it just a friendly brainteaser.
+Solving a riddle can be a lot of fun, and it is good when it is just a friendly brainteaser.
 In Samson’s case, this was more than a friendly brainteaser—it was a show of power and pride.
 (Samson didn’t even have the linen and clothes he promised as a reward.)
 With any bet, someone is always the loser!
-Don’t take a bet in order to prove yourself better than someone else or to get something from the other person.
+Don’t take a bet to prove yourself better than someone else or to get something from the other person.

 Verse for today